ranl/mta-exam-scraper/README.md

 ```
 cd mta-exam-scraper

+# print all the megamot ids & names
+scrapy crawl exam_spider -t jsonlines -o - -a only_list_megama=1 --loglevel=ERROR

 # scrap all the exams from MTA and print the items as json to STDOUT
 scrapy crawl exam_spider -t jsonlines -o - --loglevel=ERROR